Are the NGK G-Power Platinum plugs right for you?

 I learned an important lesson on that cool, autumn afternoon…

 Spark plugs are a lifeline to a smooth running engine.
+Make sure you replace them on schedule.

 For the average motorist, spark plugs are simply small pieces of insulated copper and metal that creates multiple sparks inside the motor.
 The spark burns the air and fuel mixture, which in turn will push the piston downwards to create power.
 No fuss, no complications.